qwaneu/qwaneu.github.io/_drafts/hexagonal-frontend-example.md

 ## Summary

 We have walked you through an example of how we have applied the Hexagonal Architecture pattern to a Vue.js based front end application.
-We have shown example code of primary adapters (the UI components), domain code (state & view logic using plain old Javascript objects), and secondary adapters (code that calls APIs and maps data).
+We have shown example code of primary adapters (the UI components), domain code (state & view logic using plain old JavaScript objects), and secondary adapters (code that calls APIs and maps data).

 We do not pose this as a best practice.
-Instead, we made a series of considerations, trade-offs and design decisions informed by our experience with front end code and hexagonal architecture, and guided by the different concerns we ran into when developing our application.
-We expect that our journey is more valuable to you than the specific code that came from it.
+Instead, we made a series of considerations, trade-offs and design decisions informed by our experience with front end code and hexagonal architecture, and guided by different concerns we ran into when developing our application.
+Our journey is probably more valuable to you than the specific code that came from it.

 In a next post, we will elaborate how we structure the domain code.
 This is especially relevant when your front end component grows and you are looking for ways to reduce complexity.